cyrildewit/eloquent-viewable/README.md

 ### Queue the ProcessView job

 When calling the `->addView()` method on your model, it will save a new view in the database with some data.
 Because this can slow down your application, you can turn queuing on by changing the value of `store_new_view` under `jobs` in the configuration file.
-Make sure that you that your app is ready for queuing.
+Make sure that your app is ready for queuing.
 If not, see the official [Laravel documentation](https://laravel.com/docs/5.6/queues) for more information!

 ### Extending